1st Destroyer Flotilla: Pre-war history

 In May 1906, the First Destroyer Flotilla was attached to the Channel Fleet.
 The flotilla was attached alongside the 2nd and 3rd Destroyer Flotillas.
-Between February and August of 1907, it was stationed in Portsmouth until being reassigned to the Channel Fleet.
+Between February and August 1907, it was stationed in Portsmouth until being reassigned to the Channel Fleet.
 In February 1909 the flotilla was transferred to the 1st Division of the Home Fleet.
 On 27 July 1909, it was placed under the command of Commodore Edward F. B. Charlton until 1910.
 From May 1912 to July 1914 the flotilla was allocated to the First Fleet of the Home Fleet.

 World War I

 At the outbreak of war in July, 1914, the First Destroyer Flotilla was part of the First Fleet and was composed of 20 destroyers, 1 depot ship, and 1 scout cruiser.
 In August 1914 it was grouped with two other flotillas to form the Harwich Force as part of the Grand Fleet, under the command of Reginald Tyrwhitt, until November 1916.
 The flotilla was next assigned to the Harwich Force where it remained until April 1917.
 From May 1917 until December 1918 it was in the Portsmouth Command.